 Did you know nearly half the human body is comprised of water?
-The average adult is made up of 55-60% water and an infant's is nearly 75% water.
-Now that's a lot of water!
-Water plays a vital role in a variety of bodily functions, and because we lose a great deal of water through our sweat and urine, our lungs as we breathe, and our waste, it is important that we replenish those stores throughout the day and stay adequately hydrated.
+The average adult is made up of 55-60% water and that water plays a vital role in your day-to-day health, helping you feel and function your best.
+Throughout the day you can lose water through sweat, your lungs as you breathe, and through your waste and urine.
+That's why it's so important to stay healthily hydrated.

 Ever found yourself suddenly thirsty?
-While your thirst response can trigger you to drink more water, this is not always the best way to regulate water intakes.
-Shockingly, by the time our brain signals that thirst, we are often already experiencing slight (if not greater) dehydration, which impacts our body's ability to do its job efficiently and effectively.
-That is why maintaining proper hydration is such an important part of supporting our health and well-being, especially for those physically active.
+While your thirst response can trigger you to drink more water, this is not always the best way to ensure you're getting enough.
+Surprisingly, by the time your brain signals thirst, you're already experiencing slight (if not greater) dehydration, which impacts your body's ability to do its job well.

 Here are some of water's important jobs:

 To support the body's ability to absorb, digest and transport nutrients

 To support muscular energy